joaosilvaz/joaosilvaz/README.md

-# 👋 Olá!
-Sou o João Vitor, Bem-vindo ao meu perfil!
+# 👋 Hello!
+I'm João Vitor, welcome to my profile!

-🎓
-Sou estudante de Análise e Desenvolvimento de Sistemas na FIAP e atualmente estagiário de TI na MRM McCann Worldgroup.
-Estou em constante aprendizado e buscando crescer na área de Tecnologia da Informação.
+🎓 I am a Systems Analysis and Development student at FIAP and currently an IT intern at MRM McCann Worldgroup.
+I am constantly learning and striving to grow in the field of Information Technology.

-## Habilidades Tecnológicas
+## Technical Skills

 💻 Aqui estão algumas das tecnologias que eu domino: